pola-rs/polars-web/www/posts/guide/index.md

 ---
 title: Contribution guide and sample ground
 tldr: Contribution guide for posts, and Markdown-to-HTML rendering.
-authors: Polars maintainers
+authors: maintainers
 link: https://www.pola.rs/
 ---

-# Contribution guide and sample ground
+# Contribution guide

+## Location

 To contribute, **create a new folder** named after today's date in the `YYYYMMDD/` format within the `www/posts/` filetree present in a branch of your own